international employment law firm alliance L&E Global

 Maternity and Paternity Leave

 With respect to maternity leave, female employees who have been in service for 80 days are entitled to paid maternity leave of 26 weeks.
 In case of a miscarriage or medical termination of pregnancy, female employees are entitled to leave with wages for a period of 6 weeks, immediately following the day of the miscarriage or medical termination of pregnancy.
-Leave requirements are also specified for women having undergone tubectomy operations, or in case of any illness arising out of pregnancy, premature birth, delivery, miscarriage or medical termination of pregnancy.
+Leave requirements are also specified for women having undergone tubectomy operations, or in case of any illness arising out of pregnancy, premature birth, delivery, miscarriage or medical termination of pregnancy or tubectomy operation.

 Sickness and Disability Leave